cravier/Sample-Ionic3-JWT-auth-NodeJs/README.md

 [NodeJS SERVER]
-NodeJS localhost server is stored in the "server" directory in root pass of the app.
+NodeJS localhost server is stored in the "server" directory in root path of the app.

 The token/user are stored in the localstorage of your device when authenticated